-The Group manages its operations on a Group-wide basis.
+Natrium Holdings Limited and its subsidiaries (together the "Group") manage their operations on a Groupwide basis.
 In particular, the Group's financing and cash requirements are managed on a pooled basis with funds being allocated between companies to meet individual short and medium term requirements.
 Consequently, the assessment of Company's ability to continue as a going concern has been based on a review of the Group as a whole.